 - Encourage your loved one to drink enough fluids.
 Water is the best fluid for bladder health.
 Ask your healthcare provider how much water is healthy for your loved one.
 Limit alcohol and caffeine.

 - Take enough time to fully empty the bladder when urinating.In an elderly person, urine might not come in a steady stream but in several shorter ones.

 - Help the person to be in a relaxed position while urinating.Relaxing the muscles around the bladder will make it easier to empty it.
 For both women and men, sitting on the toilet seat may make it easier to relax.

 - You can keep home test strips for UTIs (available at most drugstores) on hand in case your loved ones suddenly begin showing physical or behavioral symptoms.
 However, over-the-counter tests are not completely reliable.
 A urine culture performed by a laboratory is necessary to determine the strain of bacteria that is causing the infection and the appropriate antibiotic that must be prescribed to treat it.
 In cases where infection is recurrent, doctors may prescribe regular preventative doses of broad-spectrum antibiotics.

 As people age, they can lose certain self-care abilities that we all might take for granted.
 A family caregiver or a home care professional can be very helpful, because better health is often the result of better care.
-Dakota Home Care provides home companion care services that can help you care for your loved one.
+Dakota Home Care provides home companion care and respite care services that can help you care for your loved one.
 Because every situation is different, we assign experienced Home Health Aides and nurse managers to assess and provide in-home care for our clients as well as support and education for their families.
 We work with you and your healthcare team to draft and implement an individualized plan for care and wellness.
 To receive a free consultation for home companion care services, call (877) 691-0015.